ECMAScript: Transpiling

 Since ES 2015, transpiling JavaScript has become very common.
 Transpilation is a source-to-source compilation in which newer versions of JavaScript are used, and a transpiler rewrites the source code so that it is supported by older browsers.
 Usually, transpilers transpile down to ES3 to maintain compatibility with all versions of browsers.
-The settings to transpiling to a specific version can be configured according to need.
+The settings to transpile to a specific version can be configured according to need.
 Transpiling adds an extra step to the build process and is sometimes done to avoid needing polyfills.
 Polyfills create new features for older environments that lack them.
 Polyfills do this at runtime in the interpreter, such as the user's browser or on the server.
 Instead, transpiling rewrites the ECMA code itself during the build phase of development before it reaches the interpreter.

 Conformance

 In 2010, Ecma International started developing a standards test for Ecma 262 ECMAScript.

 Test262 is an ECMAScript conformance test suite that can be used to check how closely a JavaScript implementation follows the ECMAScript Specification.
 The test suite contains thousands of individual tests, each of which tests some specific requirement(s) of the ECMAScript specification.
 The development of Test262 is a project of the Ecma Technical Committee 39 (TC39).
-The testing framework and individual tests are created by member organizations of TC39 and contributed to Ecma for use in Test262.
+The testing framework and the individual tests are contributed to Ecma by member organizations of TC39.

-Important contributions were made by Google (Sputnik testsuite) and Microsoft who both contributed thousands of tests.
+Important contributions were made by Google (Sputnik test suite) and Microsoft, who both contributed thousands of tests.

-The Test262 testsuite consisted of 38014 tests as of January 2020.
+The Test262 test suite consisted of 38014 tests as of January 2020.
 ECMAScript specifications through ES7 are well-supported in major web browsers.
 The table below shows the conformance rate for current versions of software with respect to the most recent editions of ECMAScript.